yongxinlyu/yongxinlyu.github.io/_posts/2025-01-07-AI-tools-for-literature-review.md

 ### Enter AI Tools: What Do They Actually Do?
 When it comes to AI tools for literature review, I’ve noticed they generally fall into two categories:

-1. Citation-Based Literature Mapping Tools
+**1. Citation-Based Literature Mapping Tools**

 **Examples:** Connected Papers, Litmaps, Research Rabbit, VOSviewer, Open knowledge maps

-These tools visualize relationships between papers based on citation networks.
+These tools visualize relationships between papers based on citation networks (they are not truly AI-driven but are often mislabeled as such).
 Start with one or more “seed” papers, and they generate a web of connected research.
 This makes it easy to see academic links between authors, ideas, and keywords.

 If you’ve ever tried to mentally map out “who’s citing whom” or how key ideas connect, these tools do the heavy lifting for you.
 A particularly helpful [guide from Princeton University Library](https://libguides.princeton.edu/litmapping) explains how to approach literature mapping manually and highlights tools that automate the process.